Jewels of Elizabeth II: House of Hanover dispute

-In 1714, with the accession of George I, the Kingdom of Great Britain and the Kingdom of Hanover both came to be ruled in personal union by the House of Hanover.
+In 1714, with the accession of George I, the Kingdom of Great Britain and the Electorate of Hanover both came to be ruled in personal union by the House of Hanover.
 Early Hanoverian monarchs were careful to keep the heirlooms of the two realms separate.
 George III gave half the British heirlooms to his bride, Charlotte of Mecklenburg-Strelitz, as a wedding present.
 In her will, Charlotte left the jewels to the 'House of Hanover'.
 The Kingdom of Hanover followed the Salic Law, whereby the line of succession went through male heirs.

 Thus, when Queen Victoria acceded to the throne of the United Kingdom, her uncle Ernest Augustus, Duke of Cumberland and Teviotdale became King of Hanover.
 King Ernest demanded a portion of the jewellery, not only as the monarch of Hanover but also as the son of Queen Charlotte.
 Victoria flatly declined to hand over any of the jewels, claiming they had been bought with British money.
 Ernest's son, George V of Hanover, continued to press the claim.
 Victoria's husband, Prince Albert, suggested that she make a financial settlement with the Hanoverian monarch to keep the jewels, but Parliament informed Queen Victoria they would neither purchase the jewels nor loan funds for the purpose.

 A parliamentary commission was set up to investigate the matter and in 1857 they found in favour of the House of Hanover.
 On 28 January 1858, seven years after Ernest's death, the jewels were handed to the Hanoverian Ambassador, Count Adolf von Kielmansegg.
 Victoria did manage to keep one of her favourite pieces of jewellery: a fine rope of pearls.